Yutsuten/linux-config/README.md

-# vim-config
+# dev-config
-The vimrc and plugins I use for my vim.
+Configure my development environment.
+This configures some tools like Vim, Tmux and Bash.